DK-Creation-DK/Thankamma_aunty_kochubot/README.md

 Join the [news channel](https://t.me/KochuUpdates) if you just want to stay in the loop about new features or announcements.

-Alternatively, [find me on telegram](https://t.me/jithumon)!
+Alternatively, [find me on telegram](https://t.me/cybersecurityhackerjinn)!
 (Keep all support questions in the support chat, where more people can help you.)

 To deploy me on heroku, use below button:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/DK-Creation-DK/Thankamma_aunty_kochubot)

-There is also a [tutorial video](https://youtu.be/W6CLKrehy6w) if you want any help on creating heroku clone.
+You can also contact me here [ജിന്ന്](https://t.me/cybersecurityhackerjinn)

 ## Starting the bot.